lixinW/ship-hats-docs/subscription.md

 <details>
  <summary><b> Can there be users who just have “read-only” access? </b></summary><br>

 Yes.
 These users will be allocated a guest account.
+H

 </details>
 <br>